Category Archives: German Royals

 Moritz, Landgrave of Hesse was head of the House of Hesse, and pretender to the former Grand Ducal throne of Hesse and by Rhine from 1980 until his death in 2013.

 Moritz Friedrich Karl Emanuel Humbert, Prince of Hesse-Kassel, was born at the Castle of Racconigi in Italy on August 6, 1926.
-He is the eldest child of Philipp, Landgrave of Hesse and Princess Mafalda of Savoy.
+He was the eldest child of Philipp, Landgrave of Hesse and Princess Mafalda of Savoy.
 Moritz had three younger siblings:

 • Heinrich of Hesse-Kassel (1927) – unmarried